Quo Vadis, Aida?: Release

 The film had its world premiere at the 77th Venice International Film Festival on 3 September 2020.
 It was also screened at the 2020 Toronto International Film Festival on 13 September 2020.
+On 10 October 2020, the film had its Bosnian-Herzegovinian premiere at the Srebrenica Genocide Memorial.
 In February 2021, Super LTD acquired U.S. distribution rights to the film.
 It was released in the United States through virtual cinema on 5 March 2021, followed by video on demand on 15 March 2021.